guneykan/guneykan.github.io/index.md

 * CMPSC 448 (Machine Learning and Algorithmic AI), Spring 2022, TA

 * CMPSC 497 (Introduction to Quantum Computing), Fall 2021, TA

->"*In theory, there is no difference between theory and practice.*"
-> -Yogi Berra